scapcommunity/XCCDF/markdown/xccdf.md

 The _\<xccdf:checktext\>_ element can be used to supply additional guidance to the reader.
 For example:

-- description of what a check actuall does
+- description of what a check actual does
 - information about limitations of the check
 - guidance on how to interpret check results